bjankord/CSS-Coding-Standards/README.md

 * Keep line-length to a sensible maximum, e.g., 80 columns.
 * Create a comment for each main section, base, layout, modules, and state.
 * Create comments for sub-sections, typically I add these above modules.
+* Add 3 lines before sub-section comments when they follow styles.
+See below example 2.
+* There should be no lines sections and sub-section comments
-* There should be no line gap between section/sub-section comments and multiline comments.
+* There should be no lines between sections/sub-sections and multiline comments.

 **Comment types example inspired by Idiomatic CSS comments**